 Please note that we do not guarantee that you will lead a route on this course.
 While this will be the aim it will depend upon the assessment of the instructor as to whether or not it is safe to do so.
 This assessment will take into account events on the day including the weather.

-In addition to this 2-day course we also offer 1 day and multi-day courses to provide a quicker introduction, a recap, or a more in-depth course on which the need for prior experience may not apply.
+In addition to this 2-day course we also offer 1 day and multi-day courses to provide a quicker introduction, a recap, or a more in-depth course.
 Please contact us to discuss a bespoke course.

 Often booked as a 2-day course, this is also available as a single day for those wanting a quicker introduction or to fine tune their existing skills, and as a multi-day course for those who have the time to go into extra depth.